5–THE SECOND SEPTENARY OF SELF-MATURATION (VIII–XIV)

 The voice says, “Now you are learning discernment.”

-And he understands: the Hermit is not withdrawal from life.
+And they understand: the Hermit is not withdrawal from life.

 A door opens into the outside.